codeforamerica/workforwardnola/docs/career_assessment_how_to.md

 ```

 ## Adding or removing a column from the careers spreadsheet
-If the case is you no longer want to show a specific piece of information, it can be left out of the HTML.
+To omit a specific piece of existing information, 'comment out' or delete it from the HTML.

-Otherwise, all these pieces need to be handled by a developer:
+Altering the columns in the spreadsheet corresponds to altering columns in the database and an understanding of the code.
+Please consult a developer if necessary.

+Steps for altering columns:
 1. Write a [migration](http://sequel.jeremyevans.net/rdoc/files/doc/migration_rdoc.html) to add or remove the column (there are examples in the code base)
 2. Update the `#bulk_create` method in `models/career.rb`
 3. Update the `#career_descriptions` method in `views/careers.rb`